Do You Need a Visa to Visit Australia?

 An ETA is a type of electronic visa that doesn’t require a label, stamp, or sticker in your physical passport.
 It costs $20 AUD to apply online (that's a little less than $15 USD).
 Travelers from the U.S. who have a valid ePassport (a passport containing an electronic chip) may also use Australia’s automated border processing system, SmartGate, when they arrive for no additional fee.

 Though Australia typically does not require travelers requesting a tourist visa to submit to medical screening, the country has notably strict health restrictions for entrance at the border.
-Permanent residents, as well as temporary visitors who will work or study in Australia in any medical capacity, are tested for tuberculosis, if over the age of 11, as well as HIV/AIDS, if over the age of 15.
+Permanent residents, as well as temporary visitors who will work or study in Australia in any medical capacity, are tested for tuberculosis, if over the age of 11, as well as HIV/AIDS and a chest x-ray, if over the age of 15.

 Visa applicants who have active tuberculosis will not be allowed into the country unless they undergo treatment and are declared free of the disease.
 Visa applications who are HIV positive are admitted on a case-by-case basis.